Skip to Main Content

 Goethe Principal Cathy Bardo addressed the Board, issuing her thanks for the daily assistance of Drs.
 Meaney and Furry and their staff at her campus.
 Joining Bardo in showing support was Lynne Tafoya, Principal of Fern Bacon Middle School, who said, "Without this inspiration, guidance, and vision, Fern Bacon would not have a successful reading intervention program."
 Kathi Cooper, SCUSD Learning and Literacy Administrator, summed up the contributions of David Meaney and Alice Furry by saying, "They have been with us from the start of this strategic reading improvement campaign.
 They helped us shape our vision, and have assisted us with every step of our elementary, middle, and secondary reading programs."

-The Sacramento County Office of Education (SCOE) plays a leadership role in the delivery of quality education to the more than 210,000 students enrolled in Sacramento County public schools.
+The Sacramento County Office of Education (SCOE) plays a leadership role in delivering quality education to the more than 210,000 students enrolled in Sacramento County public schools.
 SCOE supports area schools and students by (1) operating special programs and schools for more than 30,000 children and adults; (2) providing direct fiscal oversight of the county’s 16 school district budgets representing more than $1.3 billion; (3) providing leadership for the county’s school districts in high priority areas such as reading, mathematics, technology, and school safety; (4) providing leadership in organizing regional approaches to the delivery of educational programs and support services that eliminate duplication of effort and provide economies of scale savings to school districts; and (5) expanding programs and services to students in Sacramento County by aggressively seeking and securing grant funding.
 Its administrative office is located on Lincoln Village Drive in Sacramento, with Business Services, Personnel, Special Services Administration, and Education Programs/Regional Occupational Program situated in buildings at the former Mather Air Force Base.
 SCOE teachers and staff serve students at schools and worksites throughout Sacramento County, as well as providing training, technology support, school leadership, job development, and other resources to districts, administrators, students, parents, and community members.

 Large group posing with award recipients